RuriOSS/ruri/README.md

 # WARNING

-For production, I fully recommand you to use tools like [crun](https://github.com/containers/crun), [youki](https://github.com/youki-dev/youki), [containerd](https://containerd.io/), [docker](https://www.docker.com/), [podman](https://podman.io/), [LXC](https://linuxcontainers.org/), [bubblewrap](https://github.com/containers/bubblewrap), they are more secure and stable.
-This is a non-OCI tool and, you take your own risk using it when you really need.
-The whole project is experimental!
 ```
 * Your warranty is void.
 * I am not responsible for anything that may happen to your device by using this program.